 In the past year, the world has undergone more dramatic, digital transformation than ever before.
 The capital markets are no exception.
 Along their journeys to raise capital, issuers of varying size, shape, and industry are now finding themselves broadly categorized into two groups: those who are leveraging technology to raise more money faster, and those who are stuck in both mindset and mechanism using methods from the past.

 Few understand this, but smart issuers are catching on to a prevailing trend: the many tactics an online retailer uses to push your order to checkout (flash sales/incentives, saved/1-click information, abandoned shopping cart emails, fast loading payment screens) are all directly relevant to capital markets transactions.
 Whether you’re a retail investor filling a $500 order on a Regulation A+ offering, or an accredited investor subscribing for $40,000 to a “typical” financing, your path to purchase is not all that dissimilar from someone buying a purse (the difference being whether that purse comes from H&M, or Louis Vuitton).
 Across the spectrum, online retailers are just a lot better at making it easy to buy than most companies raising capital— counter-intuitive, given it’s often a much higher value purchase.

-The good news is that the same way many tech companies have made it incredibly easy to open a quick-converting online store, DealMaker makes it exceptionally simple to transform your capital raise into a modern subscription experience.
+The good news is that the same way many tech companies have made it incredibly easy to open a quick-converting online store.
+DealMaker makes it exceptionally simple to transform your capital raise into a modern subscription experience.
 Our mission is to make the global capital markets better for everyone, and we do this by increasing conversion, streamlining compliance and ensuring issuers have cost control.

 In the US, the continued growth of JOBS Act financings like Reg A+ offerings have opened investor and issuer eyes to the use of consumer payment methods, such as credit cards, within capital markets transactions.
 As the industry evolves, two truths have become evident: